 Penalties for Driving Without Insurance in Michigan

 Due to the strained economy, more people than ever are driving without auto insurance — even though it is required by law in Michigan.
-In fact, in cities like Detroit, it’s estimated that more than 50% of drivers do not have mandatory No-Fault insurance.
+In fact, in cities like Detroit, it’s estimated that more than 50% of drivers do not have the mandatory Michigan car insurance requirements.

-But skipping out on car insurance has some serious penalties, and it leaves you very vulnerable if you’re injured in a serious car accident:
+But there are serious penalties for driving without insurance in Michigan and it leaves you very vulnerable if you’re injured in a serious car accident.

 For more information, take a look at our blog post on the Top 9 risks for driving uninsured in Michigan.